Why Culture Eats Strategy for Breakfast

 Corporate culture and strategy are separate but symbiotic.
 Culture will either contribute to or undermine strategy.
 In fact, while there are a lot of things the company can do to drive growth, the one thing that will directly impact everything else is culture.

 Corporate culture is the human performance engine that drives the amount of success, or failure, for every business strategy, revenue initiative, operational performance and change transformation.
 Culture is a precursor and top contributing factor to anything and everything that requires employee effort.

 Unlike strategy which is created at a set period and using a defined process, culture is developed over time, more often by happenstance than design.

 Every company has a culture.
 Most low performance cultures are a consequence of unplanned actions, unforeseen behaviors and random outcomes.
-In contrast, high performance cultures are intentional, proactively designed and in a constant state of awareness and improvement.
+But high performance cultures are purpose built, proactively designed and in a continuous state of awareness and improvement.
 They don't leave employee productivity and business performance to chance.